data-apis/scipy-2023-presentation/paper.rst

 non-portable usage triggers an exception) and is available as the `numpy.array_api` submodule (discussed in :cite:`Gommers2021a`).
 In general, we do not expect for users to rely on the reference implementation for production use cases due to performance considerations.
-Rather, the reference implementation is primarily useful as a means for testing whether array library usage is guaranteed to be portable.
+Instead, the reference implementation is primarily useful as a means for testing whether array library usage is guaranteed to be portable.